flaviostutz/freepbx/README.md

 docker run --net=host -d -t jmar71n/freepbx
 ```

-Test it out by visiting your hosts ip address.
+Test it out by visiting your hosts ip address in a browser.

 ### My to do list